rmistry75/BlackLineAPIJam/Basic/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 ![image alt text](./media/image_8.png)

-* You can see the imported OpenAPI Spec URL below the Reverse Proxy option, Click **Next** to continue.
+* You should see the "Proxy details" screen as shown below.
+Leave the default values (unless there is a conflict).
+Click **Next** to continue.

 ![image alt text](./media/image_9.png)

-* Enter the proxy name, base path, and description.
-This is the first version of our Employees API, so we'll make it version 1.
-When you enter the proxy name, the proxy base path will automatically be populated, but you'll need to change the hyphen before the version to a forward slash.

-  * Proxy Name: employees-v1

-  * Proxy Base Path: /employees/v1

-  * Existing API: Observe the field value which is auto filled from OpenAPI Spec.

-  * Description: Employees API v1
+* You should see the "Policies" screen as shown below.
+Leave the default values and click **Next** to continue.

 ![image alt text](./media/image_10.png)

-* Verify the values and click **Next**.
+* You should see the "Flows" screen as shown below.
+Ensure all flows are selected and click **Next**.

-* Select **Pass through (no authorization)** in order to choose not to apply any security policy for the proxy.
-Click **Next**.
 ![image alt text](./media/image_12.png)

-* You can select, de-select list of API Proxy Resources that are pre-filled from the OpenAPI Spec.
-Make sure all resources are selected and click on **Next**.
+* You should see the "Virtual hosts" screen as shown below.
+Only choose the secure (https) virtual host and click on **Next**.

 ![image alt text](./media/image_11.png)